 The Program Counter (PC) specifies the address of the instruction to fetch for execution.
 The PC is 21 bits wide and is contained in three separate 8-bit registers.
 The low byte, known as the PCL register, is both readable and writable.
 The high byte, or PCH register, contains the PC<15:8> bits; it is not directly readable or writable.
 Updates to the PCH register are performed through the PCLATH register.
 The upper byte is called PCU.
 This register contains the PC<20:16> bits; it is also not directly readable or writable.
 Updates to the PCH register.
-Updates to the PCU register are performed through the PCLATH register are performed through the PCLATH register are performed through the PCU register are performed through the PCU register are performed through the PCLATU register.
+Updates to the PCU.
+This register contains the PC<20:16> bits; it is also not directly readable or writable.
+Updates to the PCU